ginoailab/gsd/README.md

 # GSD

-Official implementations of the article “A Generalized Decoding Framework for Neural Text Generation”.
+Official implementations of the article “A Generalized Decoding Method for Neural Text Generation”.

 Generation files have been uploaded.